LiamJCates/Programming-Notes/C++/PointersAndReferences.md

 making unwanted changes to pointer values or data.

+Never return from a function the address of a local variable in the function.
+The local variables live in the stack space allocated for the function, not in the heap.
+When the function is finished, the computer frees the stack space used for the function, making room for the next function call.

+Returning a Pointer as a Nonpointer
+You may find it annoying to dereference a pointer returned from a function every time you want to use it.
+Listing 7-14, in the preceding section, is an example of how you need to dereference a pointer each time.
+But you can avoid this issue by dereferencing the pointer as soon as it comes cranking out of the machine.
+The ReturnPointer2 example, shown in Listing 7-15,
+demonstrates: You preceded the call to the function with an asterisk, which dereferences the result immediately.
+You then place the result in a local nonpointer variable.
+After that, you have the value in the variable, and you don’t need to dereference the pointer when you want to use the value.
+Thus, when you call cout, you just use the variable directly without the use of asterisks and other pointer paraphernalia.
+Listing 7-15: Dereferencing Your Return Value Immediately So You Don’t Need to Use It as a Pointer
+#include <iostream>
+using namespace std;
+string *GetNotSoSecretCode()
+{
+string *code = new string("ABCDEF");
+return code;
+}
+int main()
+{
+string newcode;
+int index;
+for (index = 0; index < 10; index++)
+{
+newcode = *GetNotSoSecretCode();
+cout << newcode << endl;
+}
+return 0;
+}

 Arrays and Pointers
 an array is a pointer to the first element in it.
 Should you need to access the second element via the expression myNumbers[1], you can